-Invisible labour: School principals’ emotional labour in volatile times
+Invisible labour: Principals’ emotional labour in volatile times

-A three-year project to improve leadership preparation and development for principals to help them manage the increasingly complex emotional workload demands of the role.
+A four-year project to improve leadership preparation and development for principals to help them manage the increasingly complex emotional workload demands of the role.

 • Australia-wide study of emotional labour experienced by principals